zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Python UDF.md

 # Python UDF {#concept_pjv_qs2_xdb .concept}

-The Maxcompute UDF consists of UDF, UDAF, and UDTF functions, this article focuses on how to implement these three functions through Python.
+The MaxCompute UDF consists of UDF, UDAF, and UDTF functions.
+This article explains how to implement these three functions through Python.

-The current international terminal version of maxcompute does not yet support Python udfs.
+Currently, the international terminal version of MaxCompute does not support Python UDFs.

 ## RESTRICTED ENVIRONMENT {#section_gwg_3ff_xdb .section}

 The Python version of MaxCompute UDF is 2.7 and executes user code in sandbox mode; that is, the code is executed in a restricted environment.

 -   Read and Write local files
--   Promoter Process
+-   Promoter process
 -   Start thread
 -   Use SOCKET to communicate
 -   Other system calls

-Because of these restrictions, user-uploaded code must all be implemented by pure Python, and the C extension module is disabled.
+Because of these restrictions, user-uploaded code must be implemented throughj pure Python, and the C extension module is disabled.

 In addition, not all modules are available in the Python standard library, and modules that involve these features are disabled.
-Description of available modules in the standard library:
+Description of available modules in the standard library are as follows:

 -   All modules implemented by pure Python are available.
 -   The following modules are available in C-implemented extended modules.